Gardens, (Green) Squares, and Parks in Paris

 Bois de Boulogne

 It also houses the Jardin d'Acclimatation, a children’s amusement park with a carousel, fun trains, rollercoasters, and mirror walks.
-The Foundation Louis Vuitton, a funky building designed by Frank Gehry, is an LVMH-sponsored cultural space offering temporary art exhibits and spectacular Parisian views.
+The Fondation Louis Vuitton, a funky building designed by Frank Gehry, is an LVMH-sponsored cultural space offering temporary art exhibits and spectacular Parisian views.

 Jardin du Ranelagh

 Situated on the edge of Bois de Boulogne, the Jardin du Ranelagh is another hidden gem that tourists often overlook.
-Rich in biodiversity, the park's chestnut trees bring back the Belle Epoque era that once thrived here.
+Rich in biodiversity, the park's chestnut trees bring back the Belle Époque era that once thrived here.
 The garden is one of the last gardens to have an authentic carousel with wooden horses that rotate without machines.

 The children riding the horses can hold wooden swords and catch the suspended rings to win a free ride.
 The garden is also filled with several beautiful statues and hosts puppet theatres on weekends.